hashicorp/consul-aws/README.md

 ## Usage

 `consul-aws` can sync from Consul to AWS CloudMap (`-to-aws`), from AWS CloudMap to Consul (`-to-consul`) and both at the same time.
 No matter which direction is being used `consul-aws` needs to be connected to Consul and AWS CloudMap.

-In order to help with connecting to a Consul cluster, `consul-aws` provides all the flags you might need including the possibility to set an ACL token. `consul-aws` loads your AWS configuration from `.aws`, from the instance profile and ENV variables - it supports everything provided by the AWS golang sdk.
+In order to help with connecting to a Consul cluster, `consul-aws` provides all the flags you might need including the possibility to set an ACL token.
+`consul-aws` loads your AWS configuration from `.aws`, from the instance profile and ENV variables - it supports everything provided by the AWS golang sdk.
+A default AWS region is not assumed.
+You can specify this with the standard AWS environment variables or as part of your static credentials.

 Apart from that a AWS CloudMap namespace id has to be provided.
 This is how `consul-aws` could be invoked to sync both directions: